Article

 Why the scale can fool you

-Sweat loss can make body mass drop quickly during or after a workout.
+Sweat loss can make body mass drop quickly during or after a workout, especially after sauna, hot yoga, sweat suits, or long sessions in heat.

 Why body-composition tools can misread dehydration

-Passive dehydration can lower BIA-derived fat mass estimates even when no real fat-loss event happened.
+Passive dehydration can change BIA-derived body-composition estimates even when no real fat-loss event happened.

-Older body-composition methods are also sensitive to water and electrolyte shifts, so hydration matters for interpretation.
+Older body-composition methods are also sensitive to water and electrolyte shifts, so a scan after sweating, sauna, alcohol, travel, or a salty meal should not be treated like a precise fat-loss report.

 Science, citations, and nuanceOpen if you want the evidence trail.

 Sweating is thermoregulation and fluid loss.
 It can change scale weight and some body-composition estimates acutely, but those changes do not equal extra fat loss.
-Real fat loss still depends on sustained energy deficit and time.
+Real fat loss still depends on a sustained energy deficit, enough time, and repeatable training and nutrition.

 Thermoregulation, not fat burn